Are you a fan of holidays at the beach?

 Federico Fellini and his lovely wife, Giulietta Masina

 - the surroundings are awesome.
 Rimini is surrounded by magnificent hills, spotted with villages and castles.
 Santarcangelo, just a few minutes from Rimini, is one of the most beautiful towns in Romagna.
 You can walk down its narrow streets and literally breathe art and history.
-The Republic of San Marino, whose historical centre is part of the UNESCO World Heritage Sites, is just 30 minutes away, while San Leo, another art jewel with a remarkable fortress, is even closer.
+The Republic of San Marino, whose historical center is part of the UNESCO World Heritage Sites, is just 30 minutes away, while San Leo, another art jewel with a remarkable fortress, is even closer.
 If you are fed up with the beach, you have plenty of things to see.

 - the food is amazing.
 There is a wide variety of pasta dishes, like cappelletti, passatelli, strozzapreti – you name it.
 The seafood is great and meat dishes are equally good.
 But the most typical dishes are piadina, a thin and crumbly flatbread, made with flour, water, lard and salt, and cassone, a stuffed flatbread similar to piadina.
 The most traditional ones are filled with squacquerone, a fresh cheese you can find only in Romagna – the region where Rimini is.